Joseph Gébara: Biography

 After his institutional studies, Joseph Gébara obtained a degree in philosophy at the Theological Institute of São Paulo, in Harissa (1995) and a master's degree in theology at the Catholic Institute of Paris (1998) and an Advanced Studies Diploma (DEA) in patristic (2000) and a PhD in history of religions and religious anthropology (2003) from the University of Sorbonne in Paris.

 He was ordained a priest for the Melkite Greek Catholic Archeparchy of Beirut and Byblos on 10 July 1993.
 Gébara performed the pastoral ministry in the Church of Saint Elias in Dekwaneh (1993-1995); during his post-graduate studies in Paris he worked in parishes Saint-Julien-le-Pauvre (1996-1998) and Notre-Dame des Champs in Montparnasse (1998-2003).
 He returned to Lebanon in 2003, and was appointed parish priest of Notre-Dame Church Hadath Liberation.
 Gébara was Dean of the third district of Beirut (2006-2011).

 Gébara was named coadjutor bishop of the Melkite Greek Catholic Eparchy of Nossa Senhora do Paraíso on 31 October 2013, being consecrated on 21 December by the Greek Melkite Patriarch of Antioch and All the East, Alexandria and Jerusalem Gregory III Laham.
-He succeeded eparch Farès Maakaroun after his renounce on 21 July 2014.
+He succeeded eparch Fares Maakaroun after his renounce on 21 July 2014.

 On 20 February 2018 Pope Francis accepted his election by the Melkite Synod as Archeparch of the Melkite Greek Catholic Archeparchy of Petra and Philadelphia in Amman.

 He speaks Arabic and French and knows the classical languages.